softservedata/devopsweb/SocialEngineering/step3/text.md

 ![webTemplate](./webTemplate.png)

+* Click the [link to open the page]({{TRAFFIC_HOST1_80}}) on port 80 and copy the URL address to clipboard

+!serverName](./serverName.png)

-* Do not change the existing IP address.
-Press enter to continue
+* Usually the IP address do not changed.
+However, on our site you need to enter the address from the clipboard and press enter to continue.

 ![setIPAddress](./setIPAddress.png)